isayevlab/AIMNet2/README.md

-# AIMNet2: a general-purpose neural netrork potential for organic and element-organic molecules.
+# AIMNet2: a general-purpose neural network potential for organic and element-organic molecules.

 The repository contains AIMNet2 models, example Python code and supplementary data for the manuscript